 This next structure now lowers the 3rd and 7th degrees a half step below.

-The chord tones for C minor 7 would be C, Eb, G, and Bb.
+- C minor 7 has the notes C, Eb, G, and Bb.

-The chord tones for E minor 7 would be E, G, B, and D.
+- E minor 7 has the notes be E, G, B, and D.

 Half diminished chords are technically minor 7th chords with the 5th degree lowered a half step.
 As you can see below, every chord tone except for the root note is lowered by a half step.

-The chord tones for C minor 7 b5 would be C, Eb, Gb, and Bb.
+- C minor 7 has the notes C, Eb, Gb, and Bb.

 7th chords starting on the 6th string